pfrey/arcade-game/README.md

 ## HowTo

 To play this game:
- - Download/clone the repo, and open index.html in a browser.
+ - Download/clone [this repository](https://github.com/pfrey/arcade-game), and open index.html in a browser.
  - Or simply visit: [Arcade Game Project](https://pfrey.github.io/arcade-game/index.html)

 ## Dependencies